bytecodealliance/wit-bindgen/WIT.md

 type foo = u64  // ERROR: name `foo` already defined
 ```

-Names do not be defined before they're used (unlike in C or C++), it's ok to
+Names do not need to be defined before they're used (unlike in C or C++),
-define a type after it's used:
+it's ok to define a type after it's used:

 ```wit
 type foo = bar